-Shopify was designed to make it easy for anyone to set up an eCommerce shop.
-That might be why it’s the most popular eCommerce platform, with more than 800,000 storefronts and counting.
-Shopify makes selling easy, but that’s only part of the equation for online retail.
+Shopify was designed to make it easy for anyone to set up an eCommerce store.
+That might be why it’s the most popular eCommerce platform, with over 3.75 million storefronts as of 2022.
+Shopify makes selling easy, but product pages and your shopping cart are only part of the equation for online retail.
 ECommerce fulfillment is a vital part of your operations.
-Here are three options to simplify shipping for Shopify, no matter how large or small your Shopify store is.
+Here are three options to streamline shipping for Shopify, no matter how large or small your Shopify store is.

 Three options for your Shopify order fulfillment and shipping

-Every eCommerce seller has many options for order fulfillment.
-The three primary ways to handle shipping for Shopify are: ship yourself, use the Shopify Fulfillment Network, or use a fulfillment center.
-If you keep your order processing in-house, you don’t have to do everything on your own — Shopify Shipping can lend a hand.
+You have many options for order fulfillment for your online store.
+The three primary ways to handle the shipping process for Shopify are: shipping yourself, using the Shopify Fulfillment Network (now operated by Flexport), or working with a third-party logistics partner.
+And, if you handle order processing in-house, you don’t have to do everything on your own — Shopify Shipping can lend a hand.

 Here’s what you need to know to evaluate your choices and decide how best to handle shipping for Shopify.
-Remember, also, that what works for your Shopify store may change over time as your business grows.
+Remember that what works for your Shopify store may change over time as your business grows.

 Pros and cons of Shopify Shipping